 An old makeup box with a built-in mirror stores dress-up jewelry and accessories.

 We store art paper, large puzzles and building blocks underneath the doll house.
 This space is also easily accessible but not in the direct path of travel, so items are protected during "play tornadoes" throughout the day.
+We love maps!
+To help the girls learn layout, United States, Pennsylvania and world map posters line the playroom walls.

 When my mama retired from teaching, I snagged an assortment of educational posters.
 These are great for reference if we're talking about the human body.